Paramboia/pokemon-fusion/app/api/generate/README.md

 1. **Primary Flow**:
    - Replicate Blend creates the initial fusion image (img_1)
-   - This image is stored in the /public/pending_enhancement_output folder
+   - The URL of this image is passed directly to the GPT Image Enhancement
-   - GPT Image Enhancement uses this locally stored image to enhance it, generating a new image (img_2)
+   - GPT Image Enhancement uses the URL to generate a new enhanced image (img_2)
    - The enhanced image (img_2) is shown to the user
-   - The intermediate image (img_1) is deleted from /public/pending_enhancement_output folder

 2. **Fallback Flow**:
-   - If Replicate Blend fails, or if it works but GPT enhancement fails, try Stable Diffusion 3.5
+   - If Replicate Blend fails, try Stable Diffusion 3.5
    - If Stable Diffusion 3.5 fails, use the Simple Method (one of the original Pokémon images)

 ## Model Approaches

 - **Replicate Blend**: Uses two Pokémon images as input to blend their features
-- **GPT Image Enhancement**: Takes the output from Replicate Blend and refines it with the prompt: "Make the image better, ensure clean animation-style with smooth outlines, maintain kid-friendly appearance, and ensure completely pure white background"
+- **GPT Image Enhancement**: Takes the URL output from Replicate Blend and uses it with a prompt to generate an improved version: "Create an enhanced version of this Pokemon fusion, with clean animation-style outlines, kid-friendly appearance, and pure white background"
 - **Stable Diffusion 3.5**: Uses advanced diffusion techniques to create a fusion based on the two Pokémon
 - **Simple Method**: Uses one of the original Pokémon images as a fallback if all AI generation methods fail